aschuler84/MANAi/README.md

 #### Windows Users
-The Windows version utilizes Intel's Power Gadget which needs to be installed using the plugin.
-You can obtain Intel Power Gadget via the following https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html.
+The Windows version utilizes Intel's Power Gadget which needs to be installed before using the plugin.
+You can obtain Intel Power Gadget via the following link https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html.
 After download, run the installer and test run the power gadget app to verify that obtaining energy measurements is available on your system.